-UPDATE 1-Brazil's Cemig vows to use asset sales to repay debt
+UPDATE 2-Brazil's Cemig vows to use asset sales to repay debt

 Cemig's divestiture plans have taken longer than those of rivals, demonstrating the difficulties of trimming a company that expanded beyond power into fiber optics, information technology and gas distribution in recent years.
 Most of those takeovers have delivered subpar returns.

-The company's preferred shares, its most widely traded class of stock, gained as much as 2.4 percent to 8.52 reais.
-Light jumped 3.1 percent to 24.17 reais, the highest level in 16 years.

 Proceeds from the sale of a stake in power transmission firm Taesa Transmissora Aliança de Energia SA could be used to facilitate the Light exit, Lima said.
-Cemig has yet to decide whether to sell the stake through a competitive process or a share offering, he added.

 The process to conclude the sale of Cemig's stake in Renova Energia SA could take up to 60 days, Lima said.
 On Friday, Reuters reported that Brookfield Asset Management Inc proposed buying out the stakes that Cemig and Light have in Renova.

-Lima said negotiations to exit the Santo Antônio hydropower dam are near conclusion.
+Lima said negotiations to exit the Santo Antônio hydropower dam are near conclusion and pending regulatory approval.